matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/04_SRT/README.md

 SRT data is provided as separate ASCII files *.dat* for each shot point.
 Information on the measurement parameters and shot-point locations along the line are summarized in the *info.txt* files in the corresponding subdirectories.

+GPS positions (datum: WGS84) of 2-3 geophones along each SRT line are listed in the file *SRT_GPS.txt*.

-For lines with significant topograpy, we also include *.txt* files with the description of the geophone positions (1st column: geophone number, 2nd column: distance along the line; 3rd column: estimated altitude - relative to lowest geophone along the line.)
+For line TZI19-1, which has a significant topograpy, we also include a *.txt* file with the description of the geophone positions (1st column: geophone number, 2nd column: distance along the line; 3rd column: estimated altitude - relative to lowest geophone along the line.)

 ## Processed data (02_processed)
 This subfolder contains the picked first arrivals used for the inversion.